vaniacer/piu-piu-SH/README.md

 ![story](https://user-images.githubusercontent.com/18072680/204155032-702de947-40d0-4831-96b1-19d4d63148db.gif)

-Our engineers scanned the remains of the mothership and found some Mars' dust.
+Our engineers scanned the remains of the mothership and found some Martian dust.
 Now we know that they came from Mars, but their goals are not clear.
 We could squeeze some information out of the main ship's crew, but they didn't survive...
 And the small ones was just an automated strike drones.
 We have no other choice but to visit them on their home planet.
 Our Starship is already on the launch pad, do not waist more time, the Mars is calling!